 Service Contract Model

 The available tools in the Service Contract Model are listed in the upper-left corner of Figure 1.
 The right side of Figure 1 illustrates these tools in use on the design surface.
-As shown in the illustration, the operation shape is represented as its own shape instead of being a line item in the Service Contract shape.
-This was done intentionally so that the Web service developer can model all the necessary behaviors without having to know ahead of time how many services are needed.
+You can notice in that the operation shape is represented as its own shape instead of being a line item in the Service Contract shape.
+This was done intentionally so the Web service developer can model all the necessary behaviors without having to know ahead of time how many services are needed.